You may be able to claim for the cost of reasonably necessary hearing aids and certain hearing tests.

 To be eligible to claim for the cost of a hearing aid, you must have a hearing loss injury arising from your employment.
 For example, hearing loss as a result of a noisy work environment.

 A claim for hearing aids is a claim for medical expenses.
+In determining whether a hearing aid is reasonably necessary treatment, an insurer may consider:

+This assessment must be conducted by a trained assessor of permanent impairment listed on the SIRA website.
 The guidelines for the evaluation of permanent impairment explain how the assessment is carried out.

 If you are no longer working in a noisy industry, then you must lodge the claim with the employer who last employed you in a noisy workplace.